-Building credit is a tricky process for many people for a variety of reasons.
-Many people grew up with financial hardships, immigrated to Canada, or filed bankruptcy.
-Whatever the reason for your bad credit, there are credit cards for bad credit Canada banks and institutions offer.
+Building credit is a tricky process for many people for various reasons.
+For example, many people grew up with financial hardships, immigrated to Canada, or filed for bankruptcy.
+Whatever the reason for bad credit, there are credit cards for bad credit in Canada that banks and institutions offer.

-By getting a good card for bad credit, you can build your credit back up with proper use by getting a sound card for bad credit.
+You can build your credit back up with proper use by getting a sound card for bad credit.
 Getting a credit card is the fastest way to build your credit.
-Having a good credit score is important for many reasons.
-You’re more likely to qualify for better credit cards in the future and secure loans with lower interest rates.
+Having a good credit score is vital for many reasons.
+For example, you’re more likely to qualify for better credit cards in the future and secure loans with lower interest rates.

 Secured Credit Cards

-These credit cards are a great option for those with low or damaged credit scores.
+These credit cards are an excellent option for those with low or damaged credit scores.
 Secured credit cards have high approval ratings and low fees associated.
-When obtaining a card, you’re required to put down a security deposit that the institution uses as collateral for lending you credit.
-There is typically a $200 to $300 minimum fee which then becomes your beginning credit line.
-Depending on the card, you can put down more which then adds to the amount of credit you get each month.
+When obtaining a card, you must put down a security deposit that the credit card company uses as collateral for lending you credit.
+There is typically a $200 to $300 minimum fee, which becomes your beginning credit line.
+Depending on the card, you can put down more, which adds to the amount of credit you get each month.
 If you begin missing payments, the institution takes your deposit away to use as payment.

-If you have paid off your card in full each month, you will begin to rebuild your credit score.
-If you decide you want to cancel your account you can obtain your full deposit back.
-These are some of the easy credit cards to get in Canada if you’re looking to rebuild your credit.
+If you have paid off your credit card balance in full each month, you will begin to rebuild your credit score.
+If you want to cancel your account, you can get your full deposit back.
+These are some easy credit cards to get in Canada if you’re looking to rebuild your credit.

 Guaranteed Credit Cards

-Many credit card providers offer cards that you’re guaranteed to get if you meet the application requirements.
+Many credit card issuers offer cards you’re guaranteed to get if you meet the application requirements.
 These cards are great for those looking for a credit card with bad debt in Canada.
-Often, companies that offer these cards will require a security deposit, but the stipulations are different than secured credit cards.
-Rather than the deposit corresponding to your monthly limit, guaranteed cards can give you limits greater than your deposit.
-The credit limit on these cards varies widely depending on the company offering them.
+Companies offering these cards often require a security deposit, but the stipulations differ from secured credit cards.
+Rather than the deposit corresponding to your monthly limit, guaranteed approval credit cards can give you limits greater than your deposit.
+The credit limit on these cards varies widely depending on the company.

 These are great cards for those looking to rebuild their credit.
 You’re sure to boost your credit score each month when you pay off your total balance on your card.

 Prepaid Credit Cards

 These credit cards require no credit checks when applying.
 This means these cards are available to everyone.
 However, prepaid credit cards will not rebuild your credit.
-Rather, they are good for educating and getting people ready for a typical credit card.
+Instead, they are suitable for educating and getting people ready for a typical credit card.

-When you purchase a prepaid credit card, you load a certain amount of money on it each month.
+When you purchase a prepaid credit card, you load a certain amount of money each month.
 Every time you use it, that amount lessens.
-It’s a good tool to track your spending as it functions like a gift card.
+It’s an excellent tool to track your spending as it functions like a gift card.
 You can refill the amount on it at any time.
-If you’re looking to get a credit card with bad credit, Canada has many prepaid credit card options.
+Canada has many prepaid credit card options if you’re looking for a credit card with bad credit.

 Unsecured Credit Cards

 There are unsecured credit cards for individuals with bad credit scores.
 These typically have higher interest rates and offer low lines of credit.
-They’re best to use minimally to avoid paying interest and to use for building your credit score.
-There are some guaranteed unsecured cards that are easy to get for individuals with bad credit.
+They’re best to use minimally to avoid paying interest and build your credit score.
+Some guaranteed unsecured cards are easy to get for individuals with bad credit.

 |Credit Card||Advantage||Credit Type||Features||Fees|